DucSkii/social-media-app/README.md

 ![Alt Text](https://i.gyazo.com/4a15c0f71c149efe41adb0f231fb9952.png)

 *This website was designed heavily using material-ui but I also used a fair amount of css/scss.
-This website is now fully* *responsive too all screen sizes, material-ui helped to achieve this with their grid methods.*
+This website is now fully* *responsive to all screen sizes, material-ui helped to achieve this with their grid methods.*

 This project was fully deployed using firebase, the backend database was also stored using firebase, You can find a link to the deployed website here: https://social-media-69506.web.app/